Gravel cycling

-The bicycles and courses in gravel racing vary widely, from road bicycles with wide tires used on smooth gravel roads to bicycles that are similar to mountain bikes used on courses that include technical trails.
+About

+Although the term "gravel cycling" has only been in popular use since the early 2010s, the cycling style that it describes has been a significant part of the cycling world for much longer.
+Gravel cycling does not necessarily have to take place upon a gravel road.
+Rather, riding on any unpaved surface is considered gravel cycling.
+This includes gravel, dirt, rocky terrain, woodchips, and other uneven materials.
+Gravel routes frequently lead riders away from paved roads and other built environment, leaving them immersed in nature.

+Gravel racing is a major part of the gravel cycling world.
+Some gravel races blur the line between ride and race, allowing riders to experience the thrill of a timed challenge while still enjoying the perseverance and comradery required to successfully complete a track.
+Gravel races occur globally throughout the entire year, although American and European races receive the majority of media coverage in the cycling world.
+A small number of road races embrace long stretches of unpaved gravel roads, most notably, the prestigious Italian classic Strade Bianche.

-History of gravel racing
+History

 End of 19th century - beginning of 20th century

 In the early days of road bike racing, most roads were not paved, so most races were held primarily on unpaved/dirt/gravel roads.
+One of the earliest examples is the Paris-Roubaix.
+The race started in 1896 and features over 150 miles of gravel and cobblestone roads.

 Due to road infrastructure improving with time, road bike racing shifted almost entirely to paved roads.
-In America the use of paved roads was largely influenced by a group of cyclists called League of American Wheelmen, who advocated for improving road conditions.
+In America, the use of paved roads was largely influenced by a group of cyclists called League of American Wheelmen, who advocated for improving road conditions.
 Racing bikes got narrow tires and were no longer fit for off-road usage.

 20th century

 Next to road bike racing, separate off-road cycling disciplines emerged.
 In autumn and winter in a few European countries, cyclo-cross is a popular professional sport.
-Cyclo-crossers ride off-road (on grass, sand, mud...) on a variant of a road bicycle, on a closed circuit during a relatively short time (1 hour), and jump or carry their bikes over obstacles or on steep climbs.
+Cyclo-crossers ride off-road (on grass, sand, mud...) on a variant of a road bicycle, on a closed circuit during a relatively short time (1 hour), and jump or carry their bikes over obstacles and steep climbs.